Distributed Stochastic Gradient Descent: Nonconvexity, Nonsmoothness, and Convergence to Local Minima: Setup and Main Results

 \subsection{Extension: Nonsmooth Loss Functions}

-In the main results above we focused on smooth loss functions.
+In the previous two sections we focused on smooth loss functions.
 However, nonsmooth loss functions play a critical role in many machine learning applications, e.g., deep learning with ReLU activation functions or $\ell_1$ regularization.
 In this section we will obtain the following generalizations of the above results: \begin{enumerate} \item [1.]
 If $f_n$ is nonsmooth, then D-SGD still converges to critical points. \item [2.]
 If $f_n$ is nonsmooth in general, but is smooth in a \emph{neighborhood} of a saddle point, then we still obtain nonconvergence to the saddle point. \end{enumerate}

-We will briefly formalize these generalizations now.
+We will formalize these generalizations now.
 Instead of Assumption \ref{a:smooth-stuff}, consider the following assumption. \begin{assumption} $f_n$ is locally Lipschitz continuous. \end{assumption} Under this assumption it is a well-known consequence of Rademacher's theorem that $f_n$ is differentiable almost everywhere \citep[Ch.
 3]{evans2015measure}.
-Thus one may define the following generalization of the gradient for such functions. \begin{definition} Given a locally Lipschitz continuous function $h$, the generalized gradient of $h$ is given by
+Thus one may define the following generalization of the gradient for such functions. \begin{definition}[Generalized Gradient] Given a locally Lipschitz continuous function $h$, the generalized gradient of $h$ is given by

 where co denotes the convex hull. \end{definition} Properties of the generalized gradient and further discussion of this definition can be found in \citep{clarke1990optimization}.
 Of particular note, if $h$ is locally Lipschitz continuous, then $\partial h(x)$ is a nonempty compact convex set for all $x$.
 If $h$ is continuously differentiable, then $\partial h(x)$ coincides with the traditional gradient and if $h$ is convex, then $\partial h(x)$ simply gives the subgradient set.